Vadim-Burns/kim-ir-sen-project/README.md

 2. Fill in variables
     1. Open Dockerfile
-    2. After SECURITY_KEY write your security key(this key is used to encrypt id of notes in db, after change all old keys will become unusable)
+    2. After SECURITY_KEY write your security key(this key is used to encrypt id of notes in db, after change SECURITY_KEY all old keys will become unusable)
     3. After DATABASE_URL write your database url (example: postgress://user:password@host:port/name_of_db)
     4. Save and exit